 Runner Up: TaylorMade Hi Toe

-I’ve had the pleasure of playing with the TaylorMade Hi Toe over many rounds, and can certainly attest to the performance of the 60 degree- this is the wedge I use today.
+I’ve had the pleasure of playing with the TaylorMade Hi Toe over many rounds, and can certainly attest to the performance of this club- this is the wedge I use today.
 I have a personal preference for TaylorMade, as I love their irons and woods (I have the M6 irons and the SIM Max Hybrid in my bag these days).

 The Hi Toe lob wedge is incredibly versatile, and delivers great feedback and feel on every shot.
 I feel very comfortable in a bunker using this wedge, and have no doubts about hitting a smooth shot over a hazard.
 As the name says, TaylorMade uses a high toe for this wedge, which creates a higher center of gravity in the clubface.
 This change delivers a slightly lower launch with more spin from virtually any lie.
 There are 3 main sole designs: Standard, 4 Way, and ATV.
 The Standard sole is more for all purpose use, which the 4 Way offers a mid range bounce for players with steeper swings, and the ATV sole has a V shaped designed to cut through sand and turf easily.

 TaylorMade rarely disappoints when it comes to golf clubs or golf wedges, and the Hi Toe isn’t an exception.
 This is another all around solid lob wedge to add to the bag.

 Best for Forgiveness: Cleveland CBX2 Full Face